mpouzko/video_annotation/README.md

+v 1.5
+- in config section (index.php) you can choose source list from one of .txt files located in script folder.
+Just add some txt files into script folder to provide additional datasources.
+- some bugfix

 v 1.4.2
-- if video url has no http:// prefix, it is added automaticaly. v 1.4.1
+- if video url has no http:// prefix, it is added automaticaly.

+v 1.4.1
 - feature added: when you click with RMB on tile, target file is opened in a new tab.